ErikGXDev/unbeatable-wii/README.md

 `bun scripts/build_objs.ts` will scan for any .obj (+.mtl) file in assets/\* and convert all vertex and texture data into constants.
 Textures will automatically be copied to the `data` folder, which is bundled into the game.
 Objects that contain the name "marker" will only store position data.
 Output is at `source/generated/exported.h`.

+## License

+The code in this repository is licensed under MIT.
+All rights are reserved on custom-made assets like textures, models and sounds.
+All fonts used in this project are not custom-made and may follow a different license.
+Make sure to also check the license in `vendored/grrlib`, as it is a separate project.